maniac-en/req/README.md

 `req` is a lightweight, terminal-based API client built for the [Boot.dev Hackathon 2025](https://blog.boot.dev/news/hackathon-2025/#12-honorable-mentions-no-prizes-sorry), where it received an **honorable mention**.
+**Current Status**: Early development (alpha).
+Core HTTP execution features are still in progress.

-It features a fast and minimal text user interface and lets you create, send, and inspect HTTP requests interactively from the command line.
-It is ideal for testing APIs without leaving your terminal.
+The goal is to provide a fast, minimal terminal interface for creating, sending, and inspecting HTTP requests interactively from the command line.

+> The app works completely offline with no external dependencies required.

 Read more about `req` over here -
 [Announcement Blog](https://maniac-en.github.io/req/)